 The system was incredibly hard to maintain.
 It gradually became clear that we needed to work towards developing a unified forecasting model.

 So they set about developing an add-on component to model seasonal patterns in products such as winter jackets.
-Another specialized component solved for the effects of price elasticity, where products see spikes in demand due to price drops, while yet another component called Distribution Engine modeled past errors to produce estimates of forecast distributions on top of point forecasts.
+Another specialized component solved for the effects of price elasticity, where products see spikes in demand due to price drops, while yet another component called the Distribution Engine modeled past errors to produce estimates of forecast distributions on top of point forecasts.

 “There were multiple components, all of which needed our attention,” says Torkkola.
 “The system was incredibly hard to maintain.
 It gradually became clear that we needed to work towards developing a unified forecasting model.”